 Masonry and Tuckpointing OSHA Silica Dust Compliance

 Tuckpointing is our last application-specific category for OSHA Table 1 compliance.
-There are a couple of tuckpointer models to choose from that don’t require additional accessories.
-You also have 4-1/2″ to 6″ grinders you can add shrouds to.
+There are a couple of tuckpointing models to choose from that don’t require additional accessories.
+You also have 4-1/2″ to 6″ grinders that work well with shrouds.

 Dust extraction stays the same, and manufacturers like Bosch are able to cover all of the grinder sizes in this category.
 What takes a drastic change here is respiration requirements.
 Whether you’re tuckpointing for 30 seconds or all day, you have to wear a respirator.

-If you’re going to be drilling, chiseling, demoing, grinding, cutting, or tuckpointing in concrete, it’s helpful for manufacturers to have objective data compliance letters.
+When drilling, chiseling, grinding, cutting, or tuckpointing in concrete, it’s helpful for manufacturers to have objective test data compliance letters.
 With these prepared in a downloadable format for various accessory packages, tradesmen and companies can access them when needed.
 Ideally, you’d find the one you need and download or print it.